20 years later...

 Their engagement was broken off just weeks before their wedding.

-The young man's father then suffered a massive stroke.
+On the heels of that, the young man's father suffered a massive stroke.

 JT (not his real name) sold his house and moved back home to help care